6 HTTP Pitfalls

 Note: These figures represent connection energy only.
 In practice, microcontroller sleep-mode quiescent current (1–50 µA) also contributes to total battery drain.
 At 5 µA quiescent, a 3000 mAh cell lasts ~68 years — meaning connection energy often dominates for devices that poll frequently.

-HTTP polling vs MQTT energy comparison
+HTTP polling vs MQTT keep-alive on a battery-powered node

-Figure 6.1: Comparison of HTTP polling vs MQTT keep-alive energy consumption
+Figure 1: Comparison of HTTP polling vs MQTT keep-alive energy consumption

 Calculate battery life impact of HTTP polling vs MQTT persistent connections: